inventree/inventree-docs/docs/start/installer.md

 ### Options

+#### Debug Outputs
+Extra debug messages are printed if the environment variable `SETUP_DEBUG` is set.
+This exposes passwords.

 #### External Calls
 By default, a public AWS service is used to resolve the public IP address of the server.
 To prevent this the environment variable `SETUP_NO_CALLS` must be set to `true`.